Adrian McPherson: Indiana Firebirds

-Although potentially eligible for the 2004 NFL draft, amidst potential character concerns expressed by NFL teams, McPherson instead opted to play in the AFL, signing with the Indiana Firebirds of the Arena Football League.
+Although potentially eligible for the 2004 NFL draft, amidst potential character concerns expressed by NFL teams, McPherson instead opted to play in the Arena Football League (AFL), signing with the Indiana Firebirds.
 In one season with the Firebirds, McPherson threw for 61 touchdowns against 5 interceptions, adding an additional 19 rushing touchdowns.
 As a result of his play, McPherson was named the 2004 AFL Rookie of the Year.

 New Orleans Saints

 McPherson was selected by the New Orleans Saints in the fifth round of the 2005 NFL draft.
 As a rookie, McPherson made limited appearances in Saints preseason games prior to the 2005 NFL season.
 At the time, the Saints had hoped McPherson could eventually develop into the team's starting quarterback.
 However, following McPherson's rookie year, the Saints signed free agent quarterback Drew Brees, who went on to lead the Saints to the 2006 NFC Championship Game in his first season with the team.

 On August 12, 2006, McPherson was hit by a golf cart driven by the Tennessee Titans mascot during half-time of a preseason game at LP Field.
 On December 8, 2006, McPherson sued the Titans, seeking $15 million in punitive damages and $5 million in compensatory damages.
 Following injuries sustained in the incident, McPherson was cut by the Saints in September 2006.